compulim/experiment-treeshake-directlinejs/README.md

 ## Observations

 When importing from the root, it will import `botframework-directlinejs`, but not using it.
+This produce almost the same build when compared to `import 'botframework-directlinejs'`.

 When importing from named exports, it will not import `botframework-directlinejs` at all.